 Kidney disease affects patients of different backgrounds and ages.
 In its early stages, kidney disease has no noticeable symptoms.
 That is why the Foundation’s educational efforts are vital to Alabama.
 We address three community needs at the Alabama Kidney Foundation – patient education, public education and organ donation awareness.

 - We provide free printed and web-based education materials to help patients and their family members understand chronic kidney disease.

 - We host five annual Patient Education Conferences offered free of charge to kidney patients and a family member in the fall.
 Check with your local Regional Director for updated conference information.

-The AKF created Kidney Education Videos in place of the in-person conferences.
+The AKF created Kidney Education Videos in place of the in-person conferences due to the pandemic.
 Topics include mental health, nutrition, fluid management and transplantation.
-After viewing each video, please complete the survey as the link provided at the end to be entered in to win a $25 Amazon gift card!